vorburger/LearningLinux/nix/README.md

     nix run nixpkgs#hello

-Traditionally `nix-channel --list` would show which _channel_ this came from; e.g., `nixpkgs https://nixos.org/channels/nixos-unstable` (or a fixed version) - but channels shouldn't be used any more nowadays anyways.
+Traditionally `nix-channel --list` would show which _channel_ this came from; e.g., `nixpkgs https://nixos.org/channels/nixos-unstable` (or a fixed version) - but channels shouldn't be used any more nowadays anyway.

 If that is empty, such as in a modern Nix installation like [Determinate](docs/determinate.md)'s, then its _flake registry_ maps `nixpkgs` via the `extra-nix-path = nixpkgs=flake:nixpkgs` in `/etc/nix/nix.conf`.
-You can therefore also run: `nix run flake:nixpkgs#hello`. `nix flake metadata nixpkgs` will show the _Resolved_ and _Locked_ URLs; e.g., `github:NixOS/nixpkgs/nixpkgs-unstable`.
+You can therefore also run: `nix run flake:nixpkgs#hello`. `nix flake metadata nixpkgs` will show the _Resolved_ and _Locked_ URLs, e.g., `github:NixOS/nixpkgs/nixpkgs-unstable`; this comes from `nix registry list`.
 With `nix run flake:nixpkgs#hello -- --version` we can see that the version of `hello` on `nixpkgs-unstable` is e.g. `2.12.2`.

+Running `nix run github:NixOS/nixpkgs/24.11#hello -- --version` gives us `2.12.1` ... from https://github.com/NixOS/nixpkgs/blob/24.11/pkgs/by-name/he/hello/package.nix.

 ## Flakes 101